akka/akka/akka-docs/general/actor-systems.rst

 actors which it supervises.
 While the details of supervision are explained :ref:`here <supervision>`, we shall concentrate on the underlying concepts in this section.
-The only prerequisite is to know that each actor has exactly one supervisor, which is the actor which created it.
+The only prerequisite is to know that each actor has exactly one supervisor, which is the actor that created it.

 The quintessential feature of actor systems is that tasks are split up and delegated until they become small enough to be handled in one piece.
 In doing